Sign Up for a Free Account

 • Insufficient sleep syndrome is the most common cause of daytime sleepiness among the general population.

-• This condition is due to insufficient duration of sleep nightly, resulting in daytime sleepiness.
+• This condition is due to insufficient duration of sleep nightly, resulting in daytime sleepiness and other symptoms.

-• Insufficient sleep affects all systems of the body, including neurologic disorders.
+• Insufficient sleep affects all systems of the body.

-• Consequences of insufficient sleep syndrome are often under-recognized by the patient and include sleepiness, tiredness, fatigue, and irritability.
+• Consequences of insufficient sleep syndrome are often under-recognized by the patient and include sleepiness, tiredness, fatigue, and irritability, among others.

 • Chronic sleep deprivation has been linked to increased risk of automobile and industrial accidents, declining job performance, and disrupted sociability.